jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 warriors with peg legs, single eyes or one hand – after all Tyr the god of victory only had one hand too!

-Pragmatism: Adventurers who are facing overwhelming odds are at liberty to disengage from a fight.
+**Pragmatism**: Adventurers who are facing overwhelming odds are at liberty to disengage from a fight.
 Fleeing from battle often occurs in the sagas with no significant loss of reputation.
 Players should learn to judge their fights carefully and stack odds in their favour, rather than blindly leaping into the fire.
 If they do flee, then let them go.
 Unless they are raging berserks, most folks shy away from needless slaughter.

-Opposition: The competence of the opposition in Legend is an important balancing act.
+**Opposition**: The competence of the opposition in Legend is an important balancing act.
 Comparative skill is more important than the amount of armour worn.
 Games Masters who desire frequent combat should scale their foes' skills at between 20–30% lower than the Adventurers.
 This should provide a reasonably exciting combat in favour of the players but still retaining the chance of mishap.

-Armour: Wearing armour is important if an Adventurer is planning to fight.
+**Armour**: Wearing armour is important if an Adventurer is planning to fight.
 Even a basic quilted byrnie can save a limb from being severed into 'just' a fracture.

-Politics
+### Politics
 Viking politics are focussed upon two aspects of society; the thing and personal ambition.
 Both are normally minor aspects of daily life unless a Games Master specifically plans his campaign to develop them.